datasnakes/rinse/README.md

 ### Initialize Rinse

-Before you do anything rinse must be initialized or you will get an error:
+Before you do anything, rinstall must be initialized or you will get an error:

 ```console
 (rinse) [ ~/Github/rinse $ ] rinse init